plflanagan/Ignition/README.md

 # Ignition
+Ignition is a set of tools to get your latest Xcode Project up to speed!
+No more setting up podfiles or installing Fastlane yet again.
+Get your project the way you want it -- immediately!

 ## How to Use
 Simply run the script from the directory of your `.xcodeproj` and watch your project get ready to roll!